faisalmemon/ios-crash-dump-analysis-book/README.md

 ## Authoring Methodology

-I aim to follow a similar approach as http://rtalbert.org/how-i-wrote-my-book/
+I aim to follow a similar approach as http://rtalbert.org/how-i-wrote-my-book/ and Ben Watson at [Philosophical Geek](http://www.philosophicalgeek.com/2014/11/10/tips-for-writing-a-programming-book/)

 - Write the content of the book in markdown
-- Use pandoc to convert the markdown into ePub format
+- Use pandoc to convert the markdown into MS Word format
-- Use the New from ePub option in iBooks to import the book
+- Use Calibre to convert MS Word into EPUB format
-- Publish the iBook in the iBook book store.
+- Import the EPUB into iBooks author and Kindle KDP

 From experiment I've found importing InDesign format files as a chapter in iBooks author does not work.
 There seems to be a file version compatibility issue between pandoc and iBook Author.